 JCAR suggested several minor non-substantive changes to the rule, which the Board includes at second notice.
-However, one change suggested by JCAR attempts to clarify language in Section 303.204 alters the meaning of the Section and the Board declines to make that change.
+One change suggested by JCAR attempts to clarify language in Section 303.204.
+However, the suggestion alters the meaning of the Section and the Board declines to make that change.
 The Board appreciates JCAR's bringing this awkward language to the Board's attention and the Board will amend the first sentence in Section 303.204 to clarify the language.